bovinehero/shodan-heroku/README.md

 App Functionality is all written in Python 3

-HTML, CSS and JavaScript were used to create the website.
+HTML, CSS and JavaScript were used to create the website in heroku.

 ### Frameworks and Tools